Professor Gail Davies

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-My work is associated with the Life Geographies Research Cluster in Geography and Egenis, the Centre for the Study of the Life Sciences, where I am an Honorary Senior Fellow.
-My university responsibilities include being Chair of the Geography Ethics Committee and champion for Reponsible Metrics for the College of Life and Environmental Sciences.
+My work is associated with the Life Geographies Research Cluster in Geography.
+I am an Honorary Senior Fellow at Egenis, the Centre for the Study of the Life Sciences and an affiliate member of the Wellcome Centre for Cultures and Environments of Health.
+My current departmental responsibilities include being Chair of the Geography Ethics Committee and acting as Director of Postgraduate Research from September 2023 to April 2024.

-My external responsibilities include being the co-editor in chief for the RGS-IBG Open Access Journal Geo: Geography and Environment with Anson Mackay (UCL).
-I also served on the UK Animals in Science Committee (ASC) from 2013-2019.
+I sat on the UK Animals in Science Committee (ASC) from 2013-2019 and chaired the subgroup reviewing harm-benefit analysis in the UK.
 The ASC is an advisory non-departmental public body, which provides impartial, balanced and objective advice to the Secretary of State on issues relating to the Animals (Scientific Procedures) Act 1986.
-I chaired the ASC subgroup reviewing harm-benefit analysis in the UK, which published its report in November 2017.
-I continue to contribute to the work of the ASC on harm-benefit analysis as a member of the AWERB subcommittee.

 BA Hons in Geography (Oxford),